avickmukh/job_portal_ui/README.md

 ## To Run the test cases you can run

      npm run test

+# In Progress work List

+   1. Integrate with backend services ( https://github.com/avickmukh/job_portal_service )
+   2. Pagination in Joblist
+   3. Writting more test cases and adding code coverage
+   4. Adding Authorization so user can apply the job
+   5. Adding more validation
+   6. Adding error boundary

+# Others

+   I am building same application without redux with only context api and react hooks ( https://github.com/avickmukh/React_Hooks )

+# Note

+  I used React class component as well as functional component.
+I used react hooks as well as class life cycle methods.
+Also I used styled component and reactstrap for the design.

 # Assumptions
    1. For now I am reading the static data from json file from Redux-saga api call
    ```json